cdeddie/TuneTrail-v2-api/docs/api/routes/auth.md

 3. User is redirected to Spotify's authorization page.
 4. After authorization, Spotify redirects the user back to /callback.
 5. Access and refresh tokens are stored in the session.
-6. The frontend can now fetch the user’s Spotify data and make authenticated requests using the access token.
+6. The frontend can now fetch the user’s Spotify data (profile picture) and make authenticated requests using the user's own access token.

-The frontend can also interact with the user's Spotify account (not implemented yet, but for example, adding recommended songs to user's library, using user's top songs to suggest what to find recommendations for, excluding songs already in user's library from being recommended)
+The frontend will also be able to interact with the user's Spotify account (not implemented yet, but for example, adding recommended songs to user's library, using user's top songs to suggest what to find recommendations for, excluding songs already in user's library from being recommended)